 One of the joys of having an inflammatory autoimmune disease like rheumatoid arthritis is that it can create other diseases.
-For me, the first “created” one was fibromyalgia, which I developed my junior year of college.
+For me, the first “created” one was fibromyalgia, which I developed my sophomore year of college.
 Then in 2016, I developed endometriosis when I tried a new arthritis medication.
 The medication didn’t work, my immune system went wild, and I developed a new condition.

 The thing is, I had heard about endometriosis before online, but I didn’t know anyone who had it – at least, I thought that.
 It turns out I know several people who have it, but people just aren’t talking about it publicly.
 It’s part of the whole we-don’t-talk-about-things-involving-the-uterus thing we have going on as a society.
 And don’t get me wrong; like with all illness or conditions, it is up to every individual on whether or not they want to share their medical history.
 But since endometriosis involves the uterus, many people who have it feel uncomfortable talking about it, including myself.